jon-jacky/Piety/editors/ed.md

 Python API described above.  **ed.py** reads and writes at the console, but does not directly update buffers or access files.

-**ed.py** imports the *buffer.py* module, which provides the *Buffer* class, which defines the core data structure and the internal API for updating it.
+**ed.py** imports the *storage.py* module, which provides the collection of buffers.
+The *storge.py* module imports the *buffer.py* module, which provides the *Buffer* class, which defines the core data structure and the internal API for updating it.
 Many *Buffer* methods correspond to functions in the API, but in *Buffer* each method has a fixed argument list, provides no error checking, and no error messages or progress messages.
-The *Buffer* class does not access the console, but updates text buffers and reads and writes files.
+The *storage* module and *Buffer* class do not access the console, but updates text buffers and reads and writes files.

 **ed.py** imports the *parse.py* module that provides functions for parsing *ed* commands, and the